Axobot-org/Axobot/docs/server.rst

 * rank_in_dm: Boolean indicating whether the rank command message should be sent as a private message or not.
 If the value is set to :code:`True`, the message will be sent in DM or as an ephemeral message.
 * say_allowed_roles: List of roles allowed to use the `say` command.
 By default, none.
 * slowmode_allowed_roles: List of roles allowed to use the `slowmode <moderator.html#slowmode>`__ and `freeze <moderator.html#freeze>`__ commands.
 By default, none.
-* ttt_display: How to use the tic-tac-toe game.
-"Disabled" will prevent your users from playing it, "normal" will use it as usual and "short" will avoid spam messages.
 * ttt_emojis: List of emojis used to play on tic-tac-toe.
 Two emojis must be entered: one for the bot, and one for the player.
 Discord emojis as well as server emojis can work.
 * update_mentions: A list of roles which will be mentioned in each update changelog.
 You can enable those changelogs with the `bot_news` option.
 Default to None.
 * voice_category: Category used by the automated voice channels system (see `below <server.html#voice-channels-managment>`__)